M Search · Compensation Intelligence Report

 $200–$225K base · $400–$450K OTE

-Mid-range · Category mature · Post-acquisition environments at major players are active talent pools
+Mid-range · Category mature · Post-acquisition environments generating consistent movement

-Post-PE-acquisition environments have created strong VP-level movement in this category.
-High exec attrition at some of the major players — 15-month average tenure at VP level — is a consistent pipeline source.
-AP/AR backgrounds translate well to broader OCFO mandates but candidates sometimes arrive with a feature-selling mentality that needs retooling for competitive OCFO sales.
+Post-PE-acquisition environments in this category have created significant VP-level movement.
+High exec attrition at some major players is a consistent pipeline source.
+AP/AR backgrounds translate well to broader OCFO mandates, though candidates sometimes arrive with a feature-selling orientation that needs recalibration for competitive enterprise sales.

 Payments Infrastructure